 Preheat oven to 350 degrees.
 In a medium mixing bowl combine the starter, milk, bananas, sugar, eggs, oil and vanilla.
 Whisk together very well until smooth.

 - 1 Tablespoon baking powder

 Using your hands, rub the butter and dry ingredients together, until you can press the mixture together in your hands and form some large lumps.
-Spread these crumbs on top of your banana bread batter, pressing some of the crumbs into the batter, especially around the edges of the pan ( I poke some of the crumbs right down into the batter with a spoon or knife).
-Pour into an oiled loaf pan.
-Fill to about 7/8 full.
+Sprinkle the crumbs on top of your banana bread batter, pressing some of the crumbs into the batter, especially around the edges of the pan (I poke some of the crumbs right down into the batter with a spoon or knife).

 This recipe will make two loaves and uses less sugar and fat as a regular loaf, so if you like sweet bread, you may want to add more sugar.

 Or use the new small loaf pans that look like this (this formula will make six of the small loaves):